 ARC is the first systematic dataset to code how rebel organizations recruit — across nine dimensions, from gender and age diversity to military background.
-Explore 319 armed groups across 66 countries, 1941–2012.
+Explore 319 armed groups across 66 countries, active since 2000.

 Share of groups exhibiting each characteristic.
 Groups with missing data on a given dimension are excluded from its denominator.
 Click a bar to filter to groups with that trait.